Last Updated on

-If your goal simply to have a nice smelling best bud, then human shampoo will do the trick.
-But there are other factors to consider when you go about giving your beloved dog a good washing.
+If you simply want your furry friend to have a nice smell, human shampoo will certainly do the trick.
+But obviously there are other factors to consider when your dog gets a washing.

 Some Shampoo Truths